iBroStudio/composer-custom-directory-installer/README.md

     }
 }
 ```
-In these 3 examples, the package will be installed in /themes/my_project
+In these 3 examples, the package will be installed in /themes/my_project.

+**TIP:** *laravel-* and *filament-* are in-built prefixes, you don't have to include them.